PapaJepo/GameEngines/README.md

 ----

 After creating the wormhole effect I wanted to add audio reactive objects to the scene.
-I resarched what ways people madd 3D visualisers and I settled on usinga ring of cubes to show the spectrum data of the audio.
+I resarched what ways people madd 3D visualisers and I settled on using a ring of cubes to show the spectrum data of the audio.
 I also used shaders to displace the vertices of a sphere by the volume of the audio.

 ![](Images/maxresdefault.jpg)